ChanR19/Template/README.md

 # Template
+Let me know if you need help figuring out the code or if you run into a bug.
+I'll be happy to help.
+Also let me know if you need help in any of your other events.
 ## How to setup and run/edit project:
 1. Click on "Clone or download" (the green button on the upper right hand corner), then "Download ZIP"
 2. Extract it to somewhere where you can find it.